-and the corresponding Lindblad operators can be obtained by using Eq. (\ref{lindblad}).
-The natures of the local heat current and local EPR for $XY$ spin-exchange interaction between the two system-qubits are qualitatively similar with the same for $XYZ$ spin-exchange interaction (see succeeding subsection), and so, we have left out the corresponding discussion here.
+and the corresponding Lindblad operators can be obtained by using Eq.~(\ref{lindblad}).
+The natures of the local heat current and local EPR for the $XY$ spin-exchange interaction between the two qubits of the system are qualitatively similar, with the same for the $XYZ$ spin-exchange interaction (discussed below), and so we have left out the corresponding discussion here.